mondrodigital/macro-data-refinement/README.md

 ## Inspiration

 This project is inspired by the macro data refinement scenes from the Apple TV+ show "Severance", where employees perform mysterious data refinement tasks on retro-futuristic computer interfaces with slow, deliberate interactions.

+## License

+MIT License - feel free to use and modify for your own projects.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.